rutherford-nj/www.rutherfordboronj.com/upcoming-events/rutherford-day.md

-**Rutherford will host its 3rd Annual Rutherford Day on Saturday, September 23rd at Memorial Field**
+**Rutherford will host its 3rd Annual Rutherford Day on Saturday, September 23rd at Memorial Field 12-6pm**

 This event is designed specifically to allow Rutherford community organizations to utilize Memorial Field for games and activities.
 It will provide an opportunity for each service group, club, or business in Rutherford to promote itself, its services, accomplishments, and goals to the residents of Rutherford.